Home Why Business Woodworking About us Contact us

 For years the "standard" of fine finishing, including rubbing out a film finish, was steel wool - often the very fine 0000 grade.
 However, microscopic fibers of steel can be embedded in the finish, and when repaired (or the finishing continues) with water-based finishes, the steel fibers can rust.
 Therefore the traditional steel wool has largely been replaced by non-woven synthetic abrasives from 3M and Mirka.

-The 3M pads are coded by color - green is very coarse (used to clean the burned frying pan) - about P100 grit.
+The 3M pads appear to be sharp plastic without a separate abrasive, and are coded by color - green is very coarse (used to clean the burned frying pan) - about P100 grit.
 The next is Maroon, about P180 grit.
-Gray is next at about P220 grit, and finally white at about P600 grit.
+Gray is next at about P220 grit, and finally white at about P600 or P1000 grit.

 All of the major abrasive companies have North American or US subsidiaries, but many are based in Europe.